sorin-ionescu/prezto/modules/editor/README.md

 ### Key bindings

-To enable key bindings, add the following to *zpreztorc*, and replace 'map' with 'emacs' or 'vi'.
+To enable key bindings, add the following to *zpreztorc*, and replace 'bindings' with 'emacs' or 'vi'.

-    zstyle ':prezto:module:editor' keymap 'map'
+    zstyle ':prezto:module:editor' key-bindings 'bindings'

 ### Dot Expansion